 As part of prioritizing capital development on campus, the college relies on its 10-year facilities master plan and five-year capital improvements program.
 These plans address the physical environment of the campus and how that environment helps the college to succeed in its educational mission.
-They also consider the assessment of the college's existing facilities, utilities, information technology infrastructure, sustainability and environmental impact, and transportation and parking, as well as space needs and academic planning.
-A thorough examination of the college's academic programs, enrollment patterns, unique institutional characteristics, staffing trends, space utilization, and instructional direction is also included.
-The master plan guides campus development and renovations of existing buildings and systems for the college.
-It creates a roadmap for the college to follow in future years, identifies short- and long-term needs, and drives the college's five-year capital improvements program and annual capital budget request.
+They also assess the college's existing facilities, utilities, information technology infrastructure, sustainability and environmental impact, and transportation and parking, as well as space needs and academic planning.
+An examination of the college's academic programs, enrollment patterns, unique institutional characteristics, staffing trends, space utilization, and instructional direction is also included.